narrowspark/automatic/README.md

 [![Travis branch](https://img.shields.io/travis/narrowspark/automatic/master.svg?longCache=false&style=for-the-badge)](https://travis-ci.org/narrowspark/automatic)
 [![Appveyor branch](https://img.shields.io/appveyor/ci/narrowspark/automatic/master.svg?longCache=false&style=for-the-badge)](https://ci.appveyor.com/project/narrowspark/automatic/branch/master)

-Narrowspark Automatic automates the most common tasks of applications, like installing and removing bundles/providers, copying files, boosting dependencies downloads, creating skeletons and other Composer dependencies based configurations.
+Narrowspark Automatic automates the most common tasks of applications, like installing and removing bundles or providers, copying files, boosting dependencies downloads, creating skeletons and other Composer dependencies based configurations.

 How Does Narrowspark Automatic Work
 ------------

 Narrowspark Automatic is a Composer plugin that modifies the behavior of the `require`, `update`, `create project`, and `remove` commands.
-When installing or removing dependencies in a Automatic-enabled application, your Application can perform tasks before and after the execution of Composer tasks.
+When installing or removing dependencies in an Automatic extended app, your Application can perform tasks before and after the execution of Composer tasks.

 Consider the following example:

 ```bash
 cd your-project
 composer require viserio/console
 ```

-If you execute this command in your Application that doesn't support Narrowspark Automatic, this command will execute in the normal composer require behavior.
+If you execute this command in your Application that doesn’t support Narrowspark Automatic, this command will execute in the normal composer require behavior.

-> NOTE: The `automatic.json` and composer.json extra key `automatic` are used to configure Narrowspark Automatic with configurators, script executors, custom-configurators and more.
+> **Note** The `automatic.json` and composer.json extra key `automatic` are used to configure Narrowspark Automatic with configurators, script executors, custom-configurators, and more.

 When Narrowspark Automatic is installed in your Application, it will check if a `automatic.json` file or a composer.json extra key with `automatic` exists.
 In the above example, Automatic decided which automated tasks need to be run after the installation.

-> NOTE: Narrowspark Automatic keeps tracks of the configuration, in a `automatic.lock` file, which must be committed to your code repository.
+> **Note** Narrowspark Automatic keeps tracks of the configuration, in a `automatic.lock` file, which must be committed to your code repository.

 Using Narrowspark Automatic in New Applications
 ------------

-Include Narrowspark Automatic as a required dependency to your application with this command:
+Include Narrowspark Automatic as a required dependency to your app with this command:
 `composer require narrospark/automatic`.

 Using Narrowspark Automatic for Skeleton Application